alvarogili/retrospection-board/README.md

 ## Configuration

 At the moment, it board use [Firebase](https://firebase.google.com/).
-Is necessary configure you own database to use, for it, you must create a file into the src folder with name config.js and content like the next:
+Is necessary configure you own database to use the board, for it, you must create a file into the src folder with name config.js and content like the next:

 ```json
 export const firebaseConfig = {